- Program Year: 2

 Z. Hui, K. S. Mayilvahanan, K. Ganko, Y. Yang, X. Zhang, Z. Ju, G. Yu, E. Takeuchi, and A.C.
 West.
 Optimal Electrode-Scale Design of Li-Ion Electrodes: A General Correlation.
 Energy Storage Materials, 39, 176 (2021).

 Ganko, K. "Numerical Optimization of LVO Battery Chemistry."
 Project Conclusion Lab Group Meeting.
-Columbia University, New York.
+Columbia University.
+Virtual.
 18 June 2020.

 Ganko, K. "Thermal Modeling of Li-ion NMC Batteries."
 Columbia Chemistry Society Undergraduate Research Symposium.
 Columbia University, New York.
 3 Oct 2019.